laradevio/Shipyard/README.md

 Laravel Shipyard is a modular, lightweight, and machine-agnostic PHP development environment built on top of [Docker](https://www.docker.com/).
 It allows software to be run in a very simple and efficient way through isolation instead of full virtual machines, and doesn't require great compiling times or big downloads.

 With some minimal configuration, you can easily expand Laravel Shipyard to fit your needs with new software, or share your environment to other computers.
-It has all the common tools and software *containerized* so its not necessary to install anything on the host system.
+It has all the common tools and software *containerized* so its not necessary to install anything on the host system, like Node.js or PHP Runtimes.
 On top of that, you can update, modify or re-create all or part of it in mere seconds.
-And you may want to never look back!
+You may want to never look back!

 <a name="pros-and-cons"></a>
 ### Pros and Cons

 Why you should use Shipyard instead of [Laravel Homestead](https://laravel.com/docs/master/homestead) or your own system?
 And why you shouldn't?

-Long story short: If you are not comfortable with Homestead or your own system, or you don't want to install anything in your system, then give Shipyard an go, as it provides more flexibility and efficiency.
+Long story short: If you are not comfortable with Homestead or your own development environment, or you don't want to install anything in your system, then give Shipyard an go, as it provides more flexibility and efficiency.
 Say goodbye to big VMs and unconfigurable XAMP stacks.

 #### Advantages
 - Granularity: Nginx, PHP, Node.js, Redis, MySQL and all other software separated from each other, and the resources of your system.
-- Isolation: Software runs apart from the system and other processes, and only communicate by internal network ports or specific volumes.
+- Isolation: Software runs apart from the system and other processes, and only communicate by an internal network and specific volumes.
 - Maintenance: Service containers can be updated in just seconds, without losing their configuration.
 - Efficiency: It's not necessary to have full-fledged Virtual Machines and large images to run every software.
 - Independency: Software dependency is resolved in each Service Container, not globally.